Vintageinfo – All About Vintage Lighting

 Andreas Hansen

-Andreas Hansen (born 1936) was educated at the Kunsthåndværkerskolen, the School of Applied Arts and Furniture and since the he has worked with furniture, lighting and industrial design.
+Andreas Hansen (born 1936) is a Danish designer who was educated at the Kunsthåndværkerskolen (School of Applied Arts and Crafts) in Denmark.
+He has worked with furniture, lighting and industrial design throughout his career.

-Since 1963 he has is own studio with the design of furniture, lights and appliances, mainly for Danish companies such as Le Klint, Fog & Morup and Louis Poulsen.
+Since 1963, Hansen has run his own design studio, focusing on the design of furniture, lamps and household appliances.
+His work was mainly produced for Danish manufacturers, including Le Klint, Fog & Mørup and Louis Poulsen.

 Louis Poulsen